 Bumthang

-Bumthang is home to several of Bhutan’s most sacred and historically important monasteries and temples.
-Some of the prominent religious sites in the region include Jakar Dzong (Jakar Fortress), Jambay Lhakhang, Kurje Lhakhang, and Tamshing Lhakhang.
+Bumthang is home to some of Bhutan’s most important religious and historical sites.
+Notable monasteries and temples include Jakar Dzong, Jambay Lhakhang, Kurje Lhakhang, and Tamshing Lhakhang.

 Jakar Dzong